Linux perf Recipe

 17.0.5.0, restart the Java process with

-- During the performance problem, run one of the following commands as
+- Run all of the following commands as

 root